THE JUNE LETTER

 If you are a guest of either hotel, we ask that you be considerate of the staff and respect the furniture and linens that belong to the hotel.
 If you need to work on your bike, the managers have said they can give you rags.
 Please don't use their bath towels.
 Do any bike work outside, not on their carpet, please.
 We don't mean to insult you with these reminders, but it has happened.

-If you have reservations at a hotel other than Best Western Plus or Candlewood Suites, we suggest that you check with your hotel about using their shuttles to and from Candlewood Suites.
+If you have reservations at an Omaha hotel other than Best Western Plus or Candlewood Suites, we suggest that you check with your hotel about using their shuttles to and from Candlewood Suites.
 This is important.
 We will not be able to pick up or drop off at other hotels.

-All Pork Belly buses will depart from and return to the Omaha airport Candlewood Suites, one-half block from Best Western Plus.
+All Pork Belly buses/shuttles will depart from and return to the Omaha airport Candlewood Suites, one-half block from Best Western Plus.

-Airport Parking—NEW information for 2018 No need for an advance reservation for parking.
-Anyone staying at our hotels or using our shuttles may use Stewart Airport Parking for less than $5 per day for outdoor parking day and about $6 per day for sheltered parking.
-As of yesterday, the owner of Stewart Airport Parking invites you to ask for $5 per day parking in his sheltered lot, a special deal—please inquire at the front desk of your hotel.
-You may drive straight to the Candlewood Suites or Best Western Plus and make arrangements at their front desks for your car to be valet parked at the Stewart lot nearby.
+Airport Parking—No need for an advance reservation for parking.
+Anyone staying at our hotels or using our shuttles may use Stewart Airport Parking for $5.50 per day for outdoor parking day and about $6.50 per day for sheltered parking.
+The owner of Stewart Airport Parking may offer a special deal for us—please inquire at the front desk of your hotel.
+You may drive straight to the Candlewood Suites or Best Western Plus and make arrangements at their front desks for your car to be valet parked at the Stewart lot nearby—valet parking is free.
 When you return to Omaha at week’s end, Stewart vans will take you to the nearby lot, and you can drive your car back to your hotel for loading.

 Coach Boarding and Bike Loading on Saturday Morning We'll be on the north side (the back parking lot) of the Candlewood Suites hotel.
 All trucks and buses will load there.
 Shuttles from the airport on Saturday will probably bring you right around back to our area, but if for some reason they drop you out front, walk straight in the front door, through the lobby, and out the back door to check in for your bus.